Percentage Calculator

 What can I use the Percentage Calculator for?

-Use it for common percentage questions: percent of a number, what percent one value is of another, percentage increase or decrease, adding or subtracting a percent, and reverse percentage problems.
+Use it when the question has a percent sign in it: percent of a number, what percent one number is of another, percent increase or decrease, discounts, markups, tips, tax, and reverse percentage problems.

 How do I find a percentage of a number?